 A Non-Exhaustive List of the Very Specific Things I Miss About (the Parkville) Campus23 October 2020

 Kidding aside, I do miss campus.
-Not its flashier, brashier aspects (see: the underground carpark of Mad Max/MasterChef fame), but the smaller things:
+Not its flashier, brashier aspects (see: the underground carpark of Mad Max/MasterChef fame), but the smaller things.
+For example:

 - Speed-walking past the Baillieu, struggling to communicate to the flyer-wielding stupol hack behind you that you’ve already voted, even though you haven’t, and have no intention of ever doing so.

 - Buying five 7/11 coffees a day, because it’s $1 each, which is basically $0, meaning you’re not really spending any money on coffee. #Math